Multiple searches underway as monster storms slam California with rounds of heavy rain and feet of snow

 (FOX Weather)

-Part of Interstate 80 was shut down Tuesday in the Northern Sierras from Colfax, California to the Nevada state line, due to intense winds and blowing snow, Caltrans said.
+Part of Interstate 80 remained closed early Wednesday from Colfax, California to the Nevada state line, due to intense winds and blowing snow, according to Caltrans.

-Officials discouraged travel through the northern mountain passes Tuesday.
+Officials continue to discourage travel through the northern mountain passes.

-Intermittent snow is expected Wednesday, staying mostly confined to higher elevations above 3,000 feet in Southern California.
+In Southern California, intermittent snow is expected Wednesday, staying mostly confined to higher elevations above 3,000 feet.
 But those driving through the Grapevine on Interstate 5 should be aware of possible closures Wednesday night.

 All told, the higher peaks of the Northern Sierra could tally up to 8 feet of snow through Friday, while Lake Tahoe and the San Gabriel Mountains could see up to 4 feet of snow.